 - 1 teaspoon sesame oil (or toasted sesame oil)

-SAUCE: Start by whisking together all of the sauce ingredients EXCEPT the sesame oil in a small bowl.
+SAUCE: Start by whisking together all of the sauce ingredients except the sesame oil in a small bowl.
 Set aside until needed.
-You might also want to prep all the veggies here now too because the cooking goes FAST (dice onion, mince garlic, mince ginger)
+You might also want to prep all the veggies, too, because the cooking goes fast (dice onion, mince garlic, mince ginger).

 EGGS: Add butter to a large nonstick skillet over medium high heat.
 While the butter is melting, add all three eggs to a small bowl and whisk together.
-As soon as the butter is melted, pour all the whisked egg mixture into the skillet.
+As soon as the butter is melted, pour the whisked egg mixture into the skillet.
 Swirl the skillet to get the eggs in one layer covering the bottom of the pan.
 Let stand for 30 seconds.
-Grab a silicone spatula and press one side of the eggs to the other side.
-Tilt the skillet to get any uncooked eggs to now fill that section of the pan.
-Continue to press the eggs gently to the other side of the pan and tilting the pan to move any uncooked eggs to touch the skillet.
-Break up with the spatula and then transfer to a plate and tent with foil.
+Use a silicone spatula to fold the egg layer in half.
+Tilt the skillet to get any uncooked eggs to fill the empty section of the pan.
+Continue to press the eggs gently to the other side of the pan and tilt the pan to move any uncooked eggs to the cooking surface.
+Break up large clumps of egg with the spatula and then transfer to a plate and tent with foil.

 FRIED QUINOA: Add the oil to the skillet and increase the heat to high.
 Add diced onion and stir for about 3-4 minutes or until beginning to turn translucent.
 Add garlic and ginger and stir for about 20 seconds.
-Add in the frozen peas, carrots, corn, and frozen broccoli (no need to thaw, but you might need to give the frozen broccoli a quick coarse chop if the pieces are too big).
-Stir around and cook for about 2-3 minutes or until veggies are defrosted and the excess water has evaporated.
-Add in the cooked and cold quinoa and sauce.
+Add in the frozen peas, carrots, corn, and frozen broccoli.
+Stir and cook for about 2-3 minutes or until veggies are defrosted and the excess water has evaporated.
+Add in the cold cooked and sauce.
 Cook for 1 and 1/2 - 2 minutes or until the sauce coats all the ingredients.

-SERVE: Add in the cooked and reserved egg and the green onions.
-Drizzle over sesame oil.
-Stir together, taste and season with salt if needed (I add a big pinch usually), remove from heat, and serve hot!
+SERVE: Add in the reserved cooked egg and the green onions.
+Drizzle in sesame oil.
+Stir together, taste and season with salt if needed.
+Remove from heat, and serve hot.

-Note 1: If you're in a pinch and want to make this recipe with fresh quinoa, here's how you do it: spread the freshly cooked quinoa out on a sheet pan (lined for quick cleanup) while it's still hot and let it stand for a few minutes.
-Stick the pan in the fridge (or freezer), until chilled through to use in this recipe.
+Note 1: If you want to make this recipe with fresh quinoa, spread freshly cooked quinoa out on a sheet pan (lined with parchment paper for quick cleanup).
+While it's still hot, let it stand for a few minutes and then place the pan in the fridge (or freezer) until chilled thoroughly.

 Is fried rice good for you?

 Quinoa is very nutritious* —it’s full of fiber, protein, vitamins, and minerals.
-From purely a calorie perspective: one cup of cooked quinoa has approximately 40 fewer calories than an equal amount of white rice.
-From more of a nutritional profile, white rice has almost 15 times more grams of carbohydrates while quinoa provides 5 more grams of fiber and double the protein.
+From purely a calorie perspective, one cup of cooked quinoa has approximately 40 fewer calories than an equal amount of white rice.
+From a nutritional profile, white rice has almost 15 times more grams of carbohydrates while quinoa provides 5 more grams of fiber and double the protein.

-Quinoa is referred to as a complete protein, which means it contains all the essential amino acids that the body can’t make (and needs to obtain from food).
+Quinoa is a complete protein, which means it contains all the essential amino acids that the body can’t make (and needs to obtain from food).
 You can read more about the health benefits here.